vaslabs-ltd/sushi-browser-demo/README.md

+# sushi-browser-demo

-# Sample demo to show 3D presentation is possible in the browser
+## Sample demo to show 3D presentation is possible in the browser

 ```bash
 npm install